A Heartbeat for the Main Thread

 PerfLogWriter was the first thing I built to address this.
 Not a fix: a measurement tool.

+The timer expected to fire after 500ms but actually fired after 840ms: the main thread was blocked for the extra 340ms.
 If that line is not in the log, the main thread was not blocked.
 If it is, you know exactly when and for how long.
 This turns a vague feeling into a specific event with a timestamp.

 The logs pointed straight at the cause.